MDSI CNC Software, General Motion Software, and Factory

 What is the relationship between the MDSI founded in 1969 and today's MDSI?

 MDSI is a new company with a new product and technology, and it's solving a different set of manufacturing problems.
-The original MDSI was acquired by Schlumberger in 1980, and later merged with Applicon and subsequently abandoned the MDSI name.
+The original MDSI was acquired by Schlumberger in 1980.
+It later merged with Applicon and subsequently abandoned the MDSI name.
 We did a trademark search and found that the name was available.
 MDSI acquired the trademark in 1996.
 Today's MDSI shares a common name and heritage with the original company.
 Although started by two of the original MDSI founders, the new MDSI is an entirely new and different company, and is neither a successor to, nor affiliated with, the original MDSI, Schlumberger, or Applicon.

 How many customers do you have?